ourresearch/openalex-docs/api-entities/authors/author-object.md

 ```

 {% hint style="info" %}
 This is updated a couple times per day.
-So the count may be slightly different than what's in works when viewed [like this](https://api.openalex.org/works?filter=author.id:A2151238091).&#x20;
+So the count may be slightly different than what's in works when viewed [like this](https://api.openalex.org/works?filter=author.id:A5023888391).
 {% endhint %}

 ### `x_concepts`

 {% hint style="danger" %}
 The "x" in `x_concepts` is because it's experimental and subject to removal with very little warning.
-We plan to replace it with a custom link to the Concepts API endpoint.&#x20;
+We plan to replace it with a custom link to the Concepts API endpoint.
 {% endhint %}

 _List:_ The concepts most frequently applied to works created by this author.
 Each is represented as a [dehydrated `Concept`](../concepts/concept-object.md#the-dehydratedconcept-object) object, with one additional attribute: